chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 3. Load, split, chunk and embed documents

-Next, set up a pipeline to load Markdown files, process them into text chunks and generate embeddings using a Hugging Face model:
+Next, set up a pipeline to load Markdown files, fix SSL issues, download necessary NLTK data, split the text into manageable chunks, and generate embeddings using a specified model:

-( reformat following as above interspersing explanation within code block )

 * DirectoryLoader: This line initializes a DirectoryLoader to load markdown files from the specified directory (./ce311k/notebooks/lectures/).
 It uses a glob pattern to match files ending with _solutions.md, shows progress during loading, uses UnstructuredMarkdownLoader to process the files, and does not load hidden files.
 * SSL Certificate Fix: This block of code fixes an SSL certificate verification error by changing the default HTTPS context.
-* NLTK Downloads: This part downloads specific NLTK data packages needed for text processing.
-* Loading Documents: The loader.load() method loads the documents from the specified directory.
-* Text Splitting: This initializes a RecursiveCharacterTextSplitter to split the loaded documents into chunks of 1024 characters with an overlap of 64 characters.
-* Embeddings: This part initializes HuggingFaceEmbeddings using the specified model (thenlper/gte-large) and sets it to use CUDA for GPU acceleration.
-It also normalizes the embeddings.

-Overall, this code is designed to load markdown files, fix SSL issues, download necessary NLTK data, split the text into manageable chunks, and generate embeddings using a specified model.

 ```bash
     # RAG